$\Gamma$-evaluations of hypergeometric series: Euler kernels

 It follows from (\ref{specialcontiguity2}) that $p(t,x)$ has no poles outside $x=0,1,1/z$.
 Suppose it has a pole of order $\delta>0$ at $x=0$.
 Then, looking at the order $\delta$ poles on both sides of (\ref{specialcontiguity2}) we get $0=(1-\delta)+(b+tl-1-n),$ where $n$ is the pole order at $x=0$ of $g_\gamma$.
 This implies $b+lt\in\bbbz$, contradicting our non-resonance condition.
 Similarly we show that $p(t,x)$ has no poles in $x=1,1/z$.
 Hence $p(t,x)$ is a polynomial in $x$.
 Its degree in $x$ turns out to be at most $\max(\deg_x(d_\gamma),\deg_x(n_\gamma))-2$.
 For the latter fact we use the condition $c-a+t(m-k)\not\in\bbbz$.

 We may interpret equation (\ref{specialcontiguity2}) as a system of linear equations in the unknown coefficients of $p(t,x)\in M(t)[x]$, and the unknown $\hat{R}(t)$.
-If we replace the coefficient $1$ of $n_\gamma$ by another unknown we get a system of $N$ homogeneous equations in $N$ unknowns, where $N=\max(\deg_x(d_\gamma),\deg_x(n_\gamma))+1$.
-Denote the determinant of the coefficient matrix of this system by $\Delta(t)$.
-If the problem (\ref{specialcontiguity}) has a solution $\hat{R},W$, then $\Delta(t)$ is identically $0$.

-Let $p(t,x)$ and $\hat{R}(t)$ be a solution of (\ref{specialcontiguity2}).
+Suppose $p(t,x)$ and $\hat{R}(t)$ are a non-trivial solution of (\ref{specialcontiguity2}).
 Let $u$ be the degree of $\hat{R}(t)$ in $t$ We take $u=-\infty$ if $\hat{R}$ is identically zero.
 Since $q(t,x)$ has degree one in $t$, the degree in $t$ of the second term in the right hand side of (\ref{specialcontiguity2}) is strictly larger than the degree in $t$ of the first term in the right hand side.
 In particular, if $u < 0$, then taking the limit of (\ref{specialcontiguity2}) as $t \rightarrow \infty$ we obtain that